As Texas temperatures start to drop with the changing seasons, preparing your AC to hibernate for the winter is a good idea.

 To prepare your air conditioner for the chilly winter season in Texas:

-- Shut off your air conditioner: Find the shutoff circuit and power down your system once you’re sure you’re done using it for the season.
+Find the shut-off circuit and power down your system once you’re sure you’re done using it for the season.
 This circuit is usually by the outdoor unit (the condenser), and it has a simple on-off switch you can flip to shut the system down.

-- Cover the condenser: This will prevent debris from entering the unit during the months ahead.
+This will prevent debris from entering the unit during the months ahead.
 While you can use a cover that’s specially designed for AC condensers, you don’t have to get that fancy here.
-You can also use a tarp and bungee cord or a piece of plywood topped with a concrete block to cover the top of the unit and protect during the winter months.
+You can also use a tarp and bungee cord or a piece of plywood topped with a concrete block to cover the top of the unit and protect it during the winter months.

 As you go through the process of maintaining your AC for the winter, consider extending the maintenance process to your heating system so you can be confident that it’s ready to meet your comfort needs during the upcoming winter!
 The best way to do that is by scheduling heating maintenance service with Total Air & Heat.